Know Your Rights: Your Kids Have the Right To Bring Their Bibles to Public Schools

 Unfortunately, such actions by public school teachers and administrators are becoming more common.
 But the ACLJ has been very successful in defending your children’s constitutional rights – including the right to take their Bibles to school, read them on school grounds during non-instructional time, and use them in applicable school assignments.

 In response to this troubling trend, the ACLJ has written a legal memo addressing why, in general, public schools cannot ban students from bringing their Bibles to school.
 Our memo begins with the First Amendment to the United States Constitution, which reads in part: “Congress shall make no law . . . prohibiting the free exercise thereof [i.e., of religion]; or abridging the freedom of speech . . . .”
-We note in our memo that the Supreme Court of the United States has long held, including recently in Kennedy v.
+The Supreme Court of the United States has long held, including recently in Kennedy v.
 Bremerton Sch.
 Dist., that “[t]hese [two] clauses work in tandem.
 Where the Free Exercise Clause protects religious exercises, whether communicative or not, the Free Speech Clause provides overlapping protection for expressive religious activities.”

-Importantly, and as our memo explains, the Supreme Court made clear that First Amendment protections extend to public school teachers and students.
-As we note in our memo, in Tinker v.
+Importantly, and as our memo further explains, the Supreme Court made clear that First Amendment protections extend to public school teachers and students.
+In Tinker v.
 Des Moines Independent Community School District, the Supreme Court wrote that “state-operated schools may not be enclaves of totalitarianism.
 School officials do not possess absolute authority over their students.”
 The Supreme Court continued:

 The principle of these cases is not confined to the supervised and ordained discussion which takes place in the classroom.
 The principal use to which the schools are dedicated is to accommodate students during prescribed hours for the purpose of certain types of activities.
 Among those activities is personal intercommunication among the students.
 This is not only an inevitable part of the process of attending school; it is also an important part of the educational process.
 A student’s rights, therefore, do not embrace merely the classroom hours.
 When he is in the cafeteria, or on the playing field, or on the campus during the authorized hours, he may express his opinions, even on controversial subjects…. (emphasis added).

 The Supreme Court has further made clear that religious speech is no exception.
-As we explain in our memo, these First Amendment protections logically extend to students who bring their Bibles to school.
-In light of these protections, our memo also briefly discusses the fact that the Supreme Court has established reasonable limits to ensure that public schools (for example) can operate efficiently.
+As we explain in our memo, these First Amendment protections logically extend to students who bring their Bibles to school, or who want to incorporate their religious beliefs into an assignment.

 With the above in mind, the most important takeaway from our memo is that, in general, public schools cannot ban students from bringing their Bibles to school.